courtiol/coronaR/README.md

 deaths since a given country had reached a total of 10 deaths.
 Daily deaths are susceptible to vary due to lags in reporting alone.
-For this reason, I try to discount the lump reports from nursing homes when they correspond to several days, but I cann keep track of all of them.
+For this reason, I try to discount the lump reports from nursing homes when they correspond to several days, but I cannot keep track of all of them.

-Cumulative deaths are thus probably better since when the deaths are being reported maters less.
+Cumulative deaths are thus probably better since when the deaths are being reported matters less.

 ### Baseline